 If you have unresolved debt with the IRS, your bank accounts, income sources, and personal property could be in jeopardy.
 A federal or state levy permits the legal seizure of your property to satisfy a tax debt.
 Even when you have already received multiple letters, a levy can be a shocking devastation to your already-strained finances.
 Here are the main ways the IRS (or state) may levy, garnish, or seize your assets.

 The IRS can seize your money with a bank levy, collecting what they need to satisfy the delinquent tax balance up to the entire amount while the funds are frozen to you.
 And any bank account with your name on it is up for grabs – even if it belongs to or is shared with others.
-You typically have 21 days to act, including submitting for a formal resolution with the IRS.
+You typically have 21 days to act from the time the bank receives notice, including submitting for a formal resolution with the IRS.
 This agreement must be established before the 21-day timeframe ends; after the conclusion of a bank levy, IRS return-of-funds approvals are unlikely.

 Income Source Garnishment